“Leaves of three let them be.” See photos and video at http://www.cdc.gov/niosh/topics/plants/default.html

 It's extremely common in Monroe County and within the IU Campus.
 You'll see its vines growing on trees, rock walls, and buildings.
 It can even take over small bushes and shrubs.
 You'll recognize it by three vaguely mitten shaped leaflets, all joined to a common stalk.
 Sometimes, the stems are slightly reddish.
-In mid-summer, it sprouts grape-like clumps of greenish, then off - white berries.
-In the fall, it turns an attractive orange-yellow or red...inviting to the touch, but please avoid temptation!
+In mid-summer, it sprouts grape-like clumps of greenish to off - white berries.
+In the fall, the leaves can turn an attractive orange-yellow or red...inviting to the touch, but please avoid temptation!
 There are two other less common, yet locally found, plants of the same family and genus with similar capability to cause contact dermatitis that that you should be aware of…poison oak and poison sumac.
 They are different in appearance than poison ivy and less commonly seen in the Bloomington area, but as potent.
 Learning to identify all three is a worthwhile investment of time.

 - Red, swollen, itchy skin with a rash that can be widespread depending on contact areas.
 Often the rash is streaked or linear in the pattern of contact w/the plant’s sap.

 - Blisters that break and ooze (the fluid from the blisters does not cause further spread of rash to you or others).

 - Secondary skin infection can occur from excessive scratching which will cause pain, increased redness and a potential change in the nature of the drainage from clear to pus like.

 - Take cool baths and showers, because heat causes the rash to itch and swell more.

 - Cool Domeboro or Burow's Solution soaks/compresses can be soothing

 - Compounds containing menthol and phenol, such as Calamine Lotion, can temporarily lessen itch